 My life goal is to become great at a few things that are fulfilling, meaningful and fun.
 These are some of them.

-Art runs in the family.
-Every painting in the home that I grew up in was either painted by my dad, crafted by my mom or penciled and watercolored by my sister or myself.
-This early exposure to practicing creativity had me designing and building things from a young age.
-Going from water colors and pencil art to a print magazine on art and design, and later, user interfaces and product experiences.
+Every artwork in the home that I grew up in was either painted by my dad, crafted by my mom or penciled and watercolored by my sister or myself.
+Early exposure to practicing creativity had me designing and building things from a young age.
+Going from water-colors and pencil art to print magazines, and later, user interfaces and product experiences.

 Rainbow Six Siege is an online tactical shooter my friends and I play frequently.
 It’s also the only game most of us have played for over a 1000 hours.